nostrumbiodiscovery/pele_platform/docs/build_docs/source/flags/all_packages/index.rst

         - "N1"

 Alternatively, you can provide your own template and/or rotamer files as long as they follow PELE's naming convention (see examples in the block code below).
+When templates

     - **templates**: External forcefield template files.